akvo/akvo-flow-docs/docs/topic/fieldapp/5-conducting-survey.rst

 Question types
 ~~~~~~~~~~~~~~

 Each survey contains a series of questions and the questions are organized into smaller sets as question groups.
 Each group of questions appears in a separate tab on the device screen.
-The different question types are explianed in detial in the Akvo FLOW dashbaord section about surveys.
+The different question types are explianed in detial in the `Akvo FLOW dashboard section about surveys <http://flow.readthedocs.org/en/latest/docs/topic/dashboard/2-surveys.html#survey-structure-in-flow.html>`_ .

 Help options